-Feeding a high moisture diet will not deter your dog from their natural drinking habits.
+Feeding a high moisture diet will not deter your dog from its natural drinking habits.
 However, it will help improve digestion, keep them better hydrated, and flush toxins and bacteria out of their system.

 For many pet owners, shedding is a constant issue.
 A reduction in shedding is one of the first benefits you will see when switching to raw feeding.
 In combination with a regular brushing routine, you can significantly cut down on shedding and dander in your home.

 3. Managing Weight and Muscle Mass Through Raw Feeding

 Obesity is a huge problem worsened by inactive lifestyles, eating far too many treats or calories, and diets that aren’t species-appropriate.
 The factors that contribute to obesity in humans are pretty much the same for our dogs.